-Formal letter

-- A formal letter can have a range of audiences and purposes.
-For example, it can be a letter of complaint; a business letter; a letter of application; or a covering letter to accompany your CV. - The tone of a formal letter must be polite and business-like.
-A formal register is always used. - A formal letter has its own format.
-Make sure you lay out your information correctly, such as the addresses; the greeting; the subject line; and the salutation and signature at the end.
+Formal letter A formal letter can have a range of audiences and purposes.
+For example, it can be a letter of complaint; a business letter; a letter of application; or a covering letter to accompany your CV.
+The tone of a formal letter must be polite and business-like.
+A formal register is always used.
+A formal tetter has its down format.
+Make sure you lay out your mformation correctly, such as the addresses; the greeting; the subject line; and the salutation and signature at the end.